Shape of a membrane on a liquid interface with arbitrary curvatures: Abstract

 \section{Abstract}

 We study the deformation of a liquid interface with arbitrary principal curvatures by a flat circular sheet.
-We use the membrane limit, where the sheet is inextensible yet free to bend and compress, and restrict ourselves to small slopes.
+Working first at small slopes, we determine the shape of the sheet analytically in the membrane limit, where the sheet is inextensible yet free to bend and compress.
 We find that the sheet takes a cylindrical shape on interfaces with negative Gaussian curvature.
 On interfaces with positive Gaussian curvature, an inner region still adopts a cylindrical shape while the outer region is under azimuthal compression.
-Our predictions are confirmed by numerical energy minimization.
-Finally, we compute the energy of placing the sheet on the curved interface and find that it is much lower for positive Gaussian curvatures than for negative ones, that is, peaks and valleys are covered more efficiently than saddles.
+Numerical energy minimization confirm our predictions and show that this behavior holds for finite slopes.
+Experiments on a thin polystyrene film at an anisotropic air-water interface show consistent behaviors.

 Experiments where a thin elastic solid is placed on a surface with a different metric can reveal how a physical system grapples with the basic mathematical conflict of two incompatible metrics~\cite{Marder2007Crumpling,Paulsen2019}.
 One avenue for studying these problems has been to stamp~\cite{Hure2012, Davidovitch2019} or adhere~\cite{Yao2013, Bense2020, Box2023Delamination} a sheet onto a curved substrate, thereby forcing the sheet to adopt a wrinkle pattern that approximates the confining geometry.
 In some cases, a liquid surface can provide such strong confinement, for instance when a thin curved shell is laid on a flat liquid bath~\cite{Aharoni2017,Tobasco2021CurvatureDriven, Tobasco2022Exact}.
 In other cases, a shell can impose its own metric on a droplet~\cite{Timounay2021Sculpting}, a response termed ``sculpting''.
 Lying between these two extremes, both the liquid and the sheet can deform into a non-trivial shape that matches neither of the original geometries~\cite{King2012, Paulsen2015, Bae2015Measuring, Kumar2018}.